ArmandasRokas/C_labs_raspberrypi/assignment3_image/readme.md

 * `HISTOGRAM.SOL` - is just text file of output
 * `CV_RGB2GRAY` - code to convert

+* We know that it only 256 different color.
+So we can make an array of this size and add counter ++ if the intensity is found.
+After that just do some print out the values.

 ### Questions
 * How to check sizeof(image), but not address size.
 * Skal man skrive en rapport?
-### TODO
-* Write to File
-* Calculate intensity
-  * We know that it only 256 different color.
-So we can make an array of this size and add counter ++ if the intensity is found.
-After that just do some print out the values.

 ### References
 [Image attributes](https://docs.opencv.org/3.4/d6/d5b/structIplImage.html#ab6315f84a34002b616a187f87999f167)